foremast/foremast/_docs/infra_assumptions.rst

 Gitlab
 ------

-Gitlab is not required for Spinnaker but if it is already part of your infrastructure you can have Foremast directly look up the :doc:`pipeline_json` and :doc:`application_json` files.
-You will need to get the Gitlab Token of a user that has permissions to the desired repository and set them in your :doc:`foremast_config`.
+Gitlab is not required for Spinnaker but if it is already part of your infrastructure you can have Foremast directly look up the :ref:`pipeline_json` and :ref:`application_json` files.
+You will need to get the Gitlab Token of a user that has permissions to the desired repository and set them in your :ref:`foremast_config`.

 .. _`Spinnaker documentation`: http://www.spinnaker.io/docs
 .. _`Spinnaker AWS Setup guide`: http://www.spinnaker.io/v1.0/docs/target-deployment-setup#section-amazon-web-services-setup